rootkit-ty/blog.rootkitty.tech/content/post/hugo.md

 ## My solution
 To get all this working required a some-what convoluted, yet effective solution that botches together a few technologies.

-The basic idea is that, a service account pulls a changes in a [git repository](https://gitgud.io/rootkit.ty/rootkitty.tech/), runs the hugo command, and apache will serve te updated static HTML.
+The basic idea is that, a service account pulls changes in a [git repository](https://gitgud.io/rootkit.ty/rootkitty.tech/), runs the hugo command, and apache will serve te updated static HTML.

 While it's not pretty, it does the job while remaning secure.